Acute Nausea and Vomiting in Children

-What causes acute nausea and vomiting in children?
+What are some common causes of acute nausea and vomiting in children?

-- Poisonous chemicals or substances swallowed by your child
+- Dangerous chemicals or substances swallowed by your child

 What other signs and symptoms may my child have?